harrycresswell/harry/site/content/page/about.md

 url = "/about/"
 +++

-{{< intro >}}If you’re here for the first time, I made this site as a place to share my experience working as a designer and building things for the internet.{{< /intro >}}
+{{< intro >}}I made this site as a place to share my experience working as a designer and building things for the internet.{{< /intro >}}

-I write [articles about my process, design ideas and coding](/articles/).
-I also make notes on [interesting things I’m learning](/notes/) from books, courses and various other material.
+You’ll find [articles on design and code](/articles/) and notes on [interesting things I’m learning](/notes/) from books, courses and talks.
 I hope you pick up some useful tips whilst you’re here.

-{{< cld src="v1547918101/hc/about-me.jpg" alt="Harry Cresswell – UI/UI Design & Development" >}}
+{{< cld class="Cover" src="v1547918101/hc/about-me.jpg" alt="Harry Cresswell – UI/UI Design & Development" >}}

-## About me
+## More about me

 I’m an independent product designer from London.
-Most of my work happens in the grey area between UX, UI design and frontend web development.
-I’m usually involved in projects from problem solving concepts through to building high fidelity mockups and prototyping in the browser.
+My work takes place in the grey area between UX and UI design and frontend web development.
+From problem solving concepts to executing high fidelity mockups and prototypes in code, I involve myself from start to finish.

-I started teaching myself design and code in 2006 whilst studying a degree in Fine Art and Art History.
-I tried a *‘real job’* in Insurance after graduating, but quit in 2010 to focus on making websites full time.

 I currently live between London and Hamburg, where I work  with a handful of clients, often remotely.
-In my free time I enjoy climbing, hiking and running.
-In the winter I like to ski.
+In my free time I enjoy climbing, hiking, running and skiing.
 I practice meditation and yoga most days.

 ### Personal Projects